-This is a Request for Proposals, not an Invitation to Bid.
+This is a Request for Proposals, not an Invitation for Bid.
 Responses will be evaluated on the basis of the relative merits of the proposal, in addition to price.
-There will be no public reading of the bids at the opening, only an announcement of vendors that have bid.
-A bid tabulation will be posted on the RIVIP web site.
+There will be no public reading of the bids at the opening, only an announcement of vendors that bid.
+A bid tabulation will be posted of the RIVIP web site.